How to keep a baby warm at night

 Checking for Signs Your Baby Is Warm Enough

 Because babies cannot tell us how they feel, checking their skin is one of the easiest ways to know if they are warm.
 Their chest or back should feel comfortably warm but not sweaty.
+To tell if your baby is too hot, look for signs such as sweating, flushed cheeks, or if their skin feels hot to the touch.
 Cool hands or feet are normal and do not mean your baby is cold.
-If you notice damp hair, flushed cheeks, or rapid breathing, they might be too warm, and removing a layer may help.
+If you notice damp hair, flushed cheeks, rapid breathing, or heat rash, they might be too warm, and removing a layer may help.
 Regular checks give you confidence that your baby is sleeping safely.
+If your baby's temperature is unusually high or symptoms persist, seek medical attention.

 Avoiding Overheating While Staying Warm

-Keeping your baby warm is important, but overheating can be dangerous.
+Keeping your baby warm is important, but it’s essential to avoid overheating to reduce the risk of SIDS and ensure a safe sleep environment.
 Follow these simple checkpoints to ensure your baby’s comfort and health:

 • Use layers that can be added or removed rather than heavy blankets or thick bedding.